umbraco/rfcs/cms/0000-proteus-block-editor.md

 ]
 ```

-By storing this data in a standardized way it would make it possible in the future to create several data types that share the same concept of storing data.
-In that way you could swap a property from “Nested Content” to “Grid” and vice versa.
+By storing this data in a standardised way it would be possible to create several data types that share the same concept of storing data.
+As an added benefit, it becomes easy to swap a property from "Nested Content" to "Grid" (for example) and vice versa, as the underlying data is still the same.

-This will also make it possible to come up with your own data type, but use the same concept of storage.
+The foundation should supply a means of customising the editor experience on a per-implementation basis.
+This could be in the form of inline previews, an inline editing experience, interactive map, or anything you can imagine!

-In phase 2 the "content" element will simply be a reference to an `UDI`, which is a `PublishedElement` => `"content": "umb://document-type/..."` This unlocks the possibility for variant blocks, segmentation and scheduled publishing blocks in the future.
+In the future blocks could store a reference to a published document (`IPublishedElement`) as a `UDI`, rather than embedded JSON objects.
+This unlocks the possibility for variant blocks, segmentation and scheduled publishing blocks by leveraging similar behaviour already in the Core CMS.
 It also means multiple blocks could share the same underlying content item, and therefore make reusability of content far simpler across the CMS.

 ## Drawbacks

 Compatibility between existing complex editors (Grid, Nested / Stacked / Inner Content, DTGE, etc) and the proposed model will unfortunately not be possible.

 Due to this, block based implementations of existing complex editors might need to be maintained alongside the existing editors for a while.
-This could cause confusion for users about which editors to be using.
+This could cause confusion for developers about which editors to be using.

 An upgrade or migration path between specific editors could be defined at a later stage.

 ## Out of Scope

 - Creating new implementations of existing complex editors as block-based editors - separate RFCs will be proposed to determine the exact approaches per editor
+- Creating a mechanism to create and maintain PublishedElements as distinct documents in the database
 - Extending behaviour of `IPublishedElement`, including permissions and scheduled publishing

 ## Unresolved Issues